vysakhthek/python_projects/text_spell_checker/README.md

 # Text Spell Checker
-You can see the code both as a python file and a python notebook file First install textblob library using the command:
+You can see the code both as a python file and a python notebook file.

+First install textblob library using the command:

 pip install textblob